heapwolf/pkp/README.md

 ### Step A
-`USER A` creates a signing request (this includes `USER A`'s public key and a hash of the codebase)
+`USER A` creates a signing request (this includes `USER A`'s public key and a hash of the codebase excluding the signing file)

 ```
 pkp request